Malaysia Airlines Flight 370 satellite communications

 The missing aircraft (9M-MRO) seen in 2013.

 The analysis of communications between Malaysia Airlines Flight 370 and Inmarsat's satellite telecommunication network provide the primary (Note: Along with the drift analysis of the debris found on Réunion Island and elsewhere, and hydrophone events.) source of information about Flight 370's location and possible in-flight events after it disappeared from military radar coverage at 02:22 Malaysia Standard Time (MYT) on 8 March 2014 (17:22 UTC, 7 March), one hour after communication with air traffic control ended and the aircraft departed from its planned flight path while over the South China Sea.

-Flight 370 was a scheduled commercial flight with 227 passengers and 12 crew which departed Kuala Lumpur, Malaysia, at 0:41 and was scheduled to land in Beijing, China, at 6:30 China Standard Time (6:30 MYT; 22:30 UTC, 7 March).
+Flight 370 was a scheduled commercial flight with 227 passengers and 12 crew which departed Kuala Lumpur, Malaysia, at 0:41 MYT (16:41 UTC, 7 March) and was scheduled to land in Beijing, China, at 6:30 China Standard Time (6:30 MYT; 22:30 UTC, 7 March).
 Malaysia has worked in conjunction with the Australian Transport Safety Bureau to co-ordinate the analysis, which has also involved the UK's Air Accidents Investigation Branch, Inmarsat, and US National Transportation Safety Board.
 Other groups have also made efforts to analyse the satellite communications, albeit challenged by a lack of publicly available information for several months after the disappearance.
 On 29 July 2015, debris was discovered on Réunion Island which was later confirmed to have come from Flight 370; it is the first physical evidence that Flight 370 ended in the Indian Ocean.